Los Angeles Struggles to Curb Brazen and Violent Street TakeoversLos Angeles Struggles to Curb Brazen and Violent Street Takeovers

 “The last thing we wanted to do was get the attention of law enforcement while we’re out trying to get something done, you know?
 But it seems like they’re taunting them,” he said.
 “I don’t understand the logic behind wanting to do these things and just the amount of disrespect.”

 “We’re not going in the center of the takeover anymore.
-It’s just too dangerous for us,” CHP South L.A.
-Commander Joe Zivi told the board in July.
+It’s just too dangerous for us,” CHP South LA Commander Joe Zivi told the board in July.
 “There is no doubt these takeovers are more brazen, more violent.”

-The CHP already monitors hotspots with helicopters and airplanes equipped with infrared technology and recording that can be used for prosecution, and soon it will have high-powered cameras to read license plates in real time, which they hope to bring to judges to get 30-day seizures, and then impound the vehicles at a later date, Zivi said.
+The CHP already monitors hotspots with helicopters and airplanes equipped with infrared technology and recording equipment that can be used for prosecution, and soon it will have high-powered cameras to read license plates in real time, which authorities hope to bring to judges to get 30-day seizures, and then impound the vehicles at a later date, Zivi said.

 Meanwhile, LASD hopes to expand a pilot program that uses drones to help with racing and takeover enforcement, while some cities are initiating their own programs.

-In March, Carson debuted a new drone policy to “enhance city services,” and in April, it announced the installation of a multi-million-dollar, “state-of-the-art” surveillance system across the city to help “reduce suspicious activity” and increase stolen vehicle recovery as part of LASD’s License Plate Recognition Camera Project.
+In March, Carson debuted a new drone policy to “enhance city services,” and in April, it announced the installation of a multimillion-dollar, “state-of-the-art” surveillance system across the city to help “reduce suspicious activity” and increase stolen vehicle recovery as part of LASD’s License Plate Recognition Camera Project.

 But some question the logic of investing in high-tech cameras to photograph license plates when many of the cars involved are stolen—and the drivers may be long gone by the time police show up.